mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/02/04-device-manager.md

 By default, we should use Android versions with Google APIs.
 Versions without Google APIs should only be selected when we are completely sure that our app should work on devices without them.
 In that case, we should also include the equivalent APIs supplied by the device manufacturer.

-If the operating system version is not available locally, it will be turned off in the interface.
+If the operating system version is not locally available, it will be turned off in the interface.
 In order to use it, we need to download it beforehand.

 Once the operating system has been selected, we will need to select certain device features that we can modify later: